notkarenyi/accessibility-demo/README.md

 ### Autoplay

-Disable autoplay for embedded videos.
 Autoplay can be disorienting for users, as well as annoying (have you ever tried to find that one tab that randomly starts playing music?
 Yeah).

 The `autoplay` attribute for `video` tags is an "opt-in" feature.
 If for some reason this attribute is present in your code, you have to delete it in order to disable autoplay.
 Setting `autoplay = false` will not work.